DSI-Capstone-LLM-Personality/LLM-Personality-Codebase/template/candidates.md

   > _Answer: I think the best description of myself is option_\
   > **OR** _My answer: I think the best description of myself is option_

+With this be said, we will have $36$ different templates to examine for each model.
 ## Examples

 ---